ryansupak-avanade-001/inno-fedsrv-mcp-testagent/README.md

 ## Introduction

 The MCP Agent (`mcp_agent.py`) is a Python-based application designed to interact with any Anthropic MCP server using JSON-RPC 2.0, enabling dynamic discovery and invocation of tools, resources, and prompts.
 Its initial implementation is tested against an OSDU-specific MCP server, providing access to OSDU data via tools (`add_numbers`, `get_casings_for_well`, `list_all_wells`) and resources (`osdu:wells`, `osdu:trajectories`, `osdu:casings`).
 It uses Langchain for agent orchestration, Grok 3 for semantic query matching, and `requests` for JSON-RPC communication.
 The agent is a generic implementation for interacting with any Anthropic MCP server via JSON-RPC 2.0, with its initial implementation tested against an OSDU-specific MCP server.
 It supports natural language queries (e.g., "Can you list Tools?", "list wells") for MCP tools and resources, with basic context awareness (storing conversation history).
-Advanced context-aware follow-ups (e.g., "How many are over 500 feet?" after "list wells") and multi-step query handling are upcoming.
+Advanced context-aware follow-ups (e.g., "How many are over 500 feet?" after "list wells") are upcoming.
 It operates with minimal dependencies.

 ## Setup